 Once you’ve applied for financial aid, you can use the resources on this page to track the status of your application.
-Your award is based on a review of your FAFSA, CSS Profile and other information.
+Your award is based on a review of your FAFSA and other information.

-If you are a returning student who has already applied for financial aid, you can track your materials and view the status of your application through our secure site: MyFurman.
-From here, you’ll be able to accept or reject your award and determine if there are any remaining documents or actions that are needed to process your financial aid.
-Review your offer.
+If you are a returning student who has already applied for financial aid, you can track your documents and view the status of your application through your Workday account- click on the “Finance” worklet then “View Financial Aid.”
+From there, you’ll be able to accept or decline loan offers and determine if there are any remaining documents or actions that are needed to process your financial aid All other aid is automatically “accepted.”.

 If you are a first-time borrower who is planning to take a Federal Direct Loan, you must complete entrance counseling and the master promissory note.
-Each of these forms can be completed online through FAFSA:
+Each of these forms can be completed online: